 The following wallets fully support Solana tokens:

-- Phantom: The most popular Solana wallet.
-Automatically detects and displays SPL tokens
+The most popular Solana wallet.
+Automatically detects and displays SPL tokens with a clean, user-friendly interface.

-- Solflare: Full SPL token support with a clean interface
+Full SPL token support with a clean interface.
+Available as a browser extension and mobile app.

-- Backpack: Modern wallet with excellent token management
+Modern wallet with excellent token management and xNFT support built in.

-- Coinbase Wallet: Supports Solana and SPL tokens
+Supports Solana and SPL tokens alongside other major blockchains.

 All these wallets can hold SOL and SPL tokens in the same wallet.
 You don't need separate wallets for different token types.